Harry Fragson: Legacy

-Fragson was perhaps best known in France as a popular pre-World War I entertainer, and introduced hundreds of songs, including "Reviens", "Si Tu Veux...Marguerite", "A La Martinique", "La Baya", "Les Blondes", "les Jaloux", "Amours Fragiles" and "Les Amis De Monsieur".
-He had an Irving Berlin song, "A Girl In Havana", adapted to "Je Connais Une Blonde" which was popular among World War I soldiers.
+Fragson was perhaps best known in France as a popular pre-World War I entertainer, and introduced hundreds of songs, including "Reviens", "Si tu veux...Marguerite", "À la Martinique", "La Baya", "Les Blondes", "Les Jaloux", "Amours fragiles" and "Les Amis de Monsieur".
+He had an Irving Berlin song, "A Girl In Havana", adapted to "Je connais une blonde" which was popular among World War I soldiers.
 Upon his death, Fragson left £80,000 in his will.